Air Alpes: 1960s

-In 1967 an order was completed for the first de Havilland Canada DHC-6 Twin Otters with first deliveries scheduled for October.
-The Twin Otter allowed winter operations into the Courchevel Altiport as they could be equipped with skis.
-The Twin Otters were also used on Chambéry – Grenoble – Nice – Ajaccio services during the summer months.
+In 1967 an order was signed for the first de Havilland Canada DHC-6 Twin Otters and their deliveries were scheduled for October.
+The Twin Otter allowed winter operations into Courchevel Altiport as they could be duly equipped with skis.
+The Twin Otters were also used on Chambéry-Grenoble-Nice-Ajaccio route during the summer months.

 In 1968 it was becoming apparent many smaller provincial towns wished to be connected directly to Paris by air.
-Among some of the smaller regional airlines that begun to fill this need were Rousseau Aviation, Touraine Air Transport (TAT), Air Paris and EAS – Europe Air Services.
-The French regional air transport sector would eventually comprise as many as 50 regional airlines, operating on 100 regular or seasonal routes.
-During this period these airlines carried more than 500,000 passengers.
-In 1969, Air Alpes began flying the Chambéry to Paris – Le Bourget Airport route with five daily flights Monday through Friday.
-Also in 1969, the first Beechcraft Model 99 15-seat turboprop joined the fleet.
-In 1970 Ziegler was prominent in establishing the Regional Air Transport Association (ATAR).
-The association comprised the airlines Air Alpes, Air Alsace, Air Aquitaine, Air Languedoc, Pyrenair, Air Rouergue, Air Antilles, Air Martinique and Guyane Air Transport; and promoted the needs of its members in relation to the larger flag carriers such as Air France.
+Among some of the smaller regional airlines that begun to fill this need were Rousseau Aviation, Touraine Air Transport (TAT), Air Paris and EAS Europe Airlines.
+In 1969, Air Alpes began linking Chambéry with Le Bourget Airport in Paris operating five daily flights Monday through Friday.
+Also in 1969, the first Beechcraft Model 99 15-seat turboprop aircraft joined the fleet.
+In 1970 Ziegler was prominent in establishing ATAR (Regional Air Transport Association), an association which comprised Air Alpes, Air Alsace, Air Aquitaine, Air Languedoc, Pyrenair, Air Rouergue, Air Antilles, Air Martinique and Guyane Air Transport.
+The association promoted the needs of its members in relation to the larger carriers such as Air France.